October 19, 2011

-In Romans 12:2, Paul warns readers not to be conformed to the ways of this world, but rather, to be transformed by God and conformed to the image of Christ.
+In Romans 12:2, Paul warned his readers not to be conformed to the ways of this world but rather to be transformed by God and conformed to the image of Christ.
 Alistair Begg explains that a Christian’s way of thinking changes as a result of God’s revelation of Himself.
-Our perspective on the world should be shaped by our view of the Kingdom, resulting in fully committing ourselves to doing God’s will.
+Our perspective on the world should be shaped by our view of the kingdom, resulting in fully committing ourselves to doing God’s will.

 Well, we’re in Romans 12:1‒2.
 Despite the fact that you are such an intelligent group, I didn’t want to trust you with anything more than two verses, so as not to tax you, especially as you get further and further into your term and closer to your exams.
 But let’s just remind ourselves of what Paul says here in Romans 12:

 “I appeal to you therefore, brothers,” or brothers and sisters, “by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
 Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.”

 Father, what we know not, teach us.
 What we have not, give us.
 What we are not, make us.
 For your Son’s sake we pray.
 Amen.